 An Accessible Vehicle For Kara Paige

-Organized by: Abby Paige
+Abby Paige wrote -

 My name is Kara Paige.
 I am a fun-loving, independent woman with spina bifida, and I am raising money to make my family’s vehicle wheelchair accessible.
 Spina bifida is a congenital condition that affects the spinal cord.
 In my case, it means that I don't have feeling or movement in my legs, and I use a wheelchair to get around.
 I've had many complications and dozens of surgeries related to my condition, and I’m also a breast cancer survivor (heading into my sixth year of remission—yay!).